BereketZz/Tenzis-Game/README.md

 #Contributing
 Contributions are welcome!
-# To see Live Demo of the project
+# To see Live Demo of the game
 visit: https://tenzis-game.vercel.app/